Context Order Bias: Why This LLM Only Sold Apples and Oranges

 This works, but at the cost of longer responses and more tokens.
 Any fix using this approach needs to weigh verbosity against the business requirement for concise recommendations.

-Hypotheses 3 & 4: Isolating apple bias vs. positional dominance
+Hypotheses 3 and 4: Isolating apple bias vs. positional dominance

-The residual 24 apples from Hypothesis 1 raised a question: does the model have an inherent preference for apples (perhaps from training data), or is position always the dominant factor?
+The residual 24 apples from Hypothesis 1 raised a question.
+Does the model have an inherent preference for apples, perhaps inherited from training data, or is position always the dominant factor?

 Hypothesis 3: Ask the model to pick a random fruit from the list Apple, Banana, Orange, Strawberry, Watermelon.